“A secret is a strange thing.”First line in The Dream Thieves by Maggie Stiefvater

 The Obelisk Gate by N. K. Jemisin – Book 2 in The Broken Earth

-I will admit that this series in general wasn’t my favorite but I still enjoyed book 1 and 3 a lot more than The Obelisk Gate.
+I will admit that this series in general wasn’t my favorite but I still enjoyed books 1 and 3 a lot more than The Obelisk Gate.

 We follow two different storylines but it seemed like only one of them absolutely needed to be there.
 The other one was just a lot of info-dumping because we needed to know these things for the third book.
 On top of that, the interesting storyline also dragged a bit and could have been wrapped up faster in my opinion.